identityquartet/actualtap/README.md

-  "account": "Checking",  // Required: Name of the account in Actual Budget "amount": 10.50,       // Optional: Transaction amount (defaults to 0) "payee": "Starbucks",  // Optional: Name of the payee (defaults to "Unknown") "type": "payment"      // Optional: "payment" or "deposit" (defaults to "payment") }
+  "account": "Checking",  // Required: Name of the account in Actual Budget "amount": 10.50,       // Optional: Transaction amount (defaults to 0) "payee": "Starbucks",  // Optional: Name of the payee (defaults to "Unknown") "type": "payment",     // Optional: "payment" or "deposit" (defaults to "payment") "category": "category-id", // Optional: Category ID from Actual Budget "cleared": true        // Optional: Whether transaction is cleared (defaults to false or env var) }
 ```